cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ## Overview of our micro services

-For this example, let's consider two micro services:
+For this example, let's consider we are creating a blog engine using microservices:

+- _Post service_: manages information related to posts.
+- _Comment service_: manages information related to the comments of each post.

+For demonstration purposes, all data handled by the services is stored in memory and only `GET` requests are supported.
+When a representation of post is requested, the post service will perform a `GET` request to the comment service to get a representation of the comments for that post, as illustrated below:

 ![Post and comment services][img.services]

-The post service manages information related to posts while the comment service manages information related to the comments of each post.

-For demonstration purposes, we'll support only `GET` requests.
-When we request details of a post, the post service will perform a request to the comment service to get the comments for that post.

 ## Tracing the requests across the microservices